stuwilmur/micro-table/API.md

                 .end();
 ```
 The statement above defines a model which adds a new column `w` with the value -1 in every row.
 There are two things to note:
-1. When transformations are built up in stages like this, the end of the information supplied is marked with a call to `end()`.
+1. When transformations are built up in stages like this, the end of the stage is marked with a call to `end()`.
 2. The order of the stages is always unimportant.
 For example:
 ```javascript
 const model = tt.model()